Booked: 9 Ways to Find Podcast Guests

 Connecting with thought leaders and others in your industry

-Every industry has people that talk about it on social media.
+Every industry has people who talk about it on social media.
 Connect with those people, follow them, and engage with their content.

 When they say something that might interest your audience, consider inviting them to the show to talk about that specific topic.